 You often must have heard your kid saying, “no one understands me”, or, “no one loves me”.
 Their trusting nature has somewhere got crushed and we as parents are responsible for this.

 Above all, I want to say is: don’t get discouraged.
-Children often behave aggressively because they have a difficulty dealing with their frustration or anxiety and can’t convey their feelings as adults do.
+Children often behave aggressively because they have difficulty dealing with their frustration or anxiety and can’t convey their feelings as adults do.

 Parents have the power to help an aggressive child improve by enforcing unconditional love, care, and comfort towards them.
 And, once your child feels your assured love and calming approach, you will see how they open up to you and respond positively.